brainhackghent/brainhackghent.github.io/page-code-of-conduct.md

 <a name="top"></a>

-<p><div style="text-align: justify">OpenMR Benelux is dedicated to providing a welcoming and harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, nationality, or the presence of or care for dependents.
+<p><div style="text-align: justify">OpenMR Benelux is dedicated to providing a welcoming and harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, social class and background, disability, physical appearance, body size, race, age, religion, nationality, or the presence of or care for dependents.
 We do not tolerate harassment of conference participants in any form.
 Event participants violating these rules may be sanctioned or expelled from the event at the discretion of the event organisers.</div></p>
 <p><div style="text-align: justify"><b><i>Harassment</i> includes, but is not limited to:</b></div></p>

-* <div style="text-align: justify">Verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, nationality</div>
+* <div style="text-align: justify">Verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation,  social class and background, disability, physical appearance, body size, race, age, religion, nationality</div>
 * <div style="text-align: justify">Sexual images in public spaces</div>
 * <div style="text-align: justify">Deliberate intimidation, stalking, or following</div>
 * <div style="text-align: justify">Harassing photography or recording</div>